 Therefore, it may be more tax-efficient for an individual to complete a Roth conversion during a lower-income year.

-While Roth contributions, conversions, and Re-characterizations are all great planning tools, they’re accompanied by their own specific rules and tax forms.
+While Roth contributions and conversions are all great planning tools, they’re accompanied by their own specific rules and tax forms.
 It is important for you to consult with your CPA or Financial Advisor before deciding on a strategy.
-If you want to learn more about how each of these strategies compares, our team is available to answer any questions you may have via phone or in person.
-Click here to request more information or schedule a phone call with a WJA representative.
+If you want to learn more about how each of these strategies compares, click here to request more information or schedule a phone call with a WJA representative.